 Rosalind Franklin University

 Students at Rosalind Franklin University of Medicine and Science in North Chicago, Illinois receive a Master of Science degree in pathologists' assistant studies.
 Beginning in May, this 22-month-long program consists of one year of classroom learning and one year of clerkship rotations.
 Students begin taking lecture and laboratory courses in topics such as clinical anatomy, clinical correlations and general and systemic pathology.
 Starting in the summer of their second year, students begin their anatomic pathology clerkships.
-Rosalind Franklin University is affiliated with a number of medical universities, hospitals and clinics, including University of Illinois at Chicago Medical Center, University of Kansas Medical Center and Cook County Medical Examiner's office.
+The Rosalind Franklin pathology assistant program is affiliated with a number of medical universities, hospitals and clinics, including University of Illinois at Chicago Medical Center, University of Kansas Medical Center and Cook County Medical Examiner's office.
 The application deadline is February 28.

 Located in Durham, North Carolina, Duke University offers a pathologists' assistant program that awards students a Master of Health Science degree.
-The school is affiliated with a number of local established medical schools and hospitals, including Duke University Medical Center, University of North Carolina Hospital and Durham Regional Hospital.
+The Duke University pathology assistant program is affiliated with a number of local established medical schools and hospitals, including Duke University Medical Center, University of North Carolina Hospital and Durham Regional Hospital.
 This two-year program begins in August, with an application deadline of January 31.
 Scores from the Graduate Record Exam or Medical College Admission Test are required for admission.
 Students may be admitted into this program if they received a bachelor's degree in a non-science field, as long as they have at least 24 credit hours in advanced science courses.